abuna1985/leetcode-javascript-algorithms/twoSum/README.md

 # Two Sum

+## Testing

+In the root folder, run the bash command `npm run twoSum:solved`.
+4 tests will run and you will get a message all tests passed.

+## Solution

 I specifically remember doing the two and three sum at a algorithm solving meetup.
 But for the life of me, I could not remember the solution.
 I originally remember using pointers, but all I could come up with was the following:

 ```javascript